 Kelly and I initially met through a mutual friend who recommended her to me as help for cleaning my house.
 I found that Kelly always worked hard and was very efficient and thorough.
 As the next 15 years flew by, the two of us became quite good friends.
-To begin with, she rarely shared anything about her childhood other than it had been very difficult.
+In the beginning, Kelly rarely shared anything about her childhood other than it had been very difficult.
 Her mother hadn’t wanted her and her father wasn’t in the picture.
-She was “adopted” into the family of her mother’s sibling but rarely felt safe.
-Kelly later admitted that her early years were frightening and abusive.
-Her life seemed to be a nightmare from which she just wanted to escape.
+She had been “adopted” into the family of her mother’s sibling but rarely felt safe.
+Later in our friendship, Kelly admitted that her early years were frightening and full of abusive.
+At the time, she said her life seemed to be a nightmare from which she just wanted to escape.

 Kelly worked two jobs and had to depend on others to help raise her kids.
 As her son Marty grew up, he began experimenting with drugs and eventually became addicted to meth.
 In 2007 he was shot and killed.
 Her daughter had become involved in an abusive relationship and Kelly had taken one of her grandchildren to avoid foster care.
 At this point, there was so much pain and suffering in her life that it seemed overwhelming.

-Still, with the years I had seen a distinct softening, a change in her heart and the way she looked at herself and others.
-The hard exterior created by the abuse had began to melt away.
+Still, over the years I had seen a distinct softening, a change in her heart and the way she looked at herself and others.
+The hard exterior created by the abuse had begun to melt away.
 We had long conversations about life, kids and forgiveness.
 We talked about God’s existence and what He was really like.
-As those questions began to be answered for Kelly, she found freedom from her pain and a stability she had never had.
+As those questions were answered for Kelly, she found freedom from her pain and a stability she had never had.
 But in 2015 she was diagnosed with lung cancer and once again her world was shaken.